Version 26.1 now available! Updated for 2026!

-The Projection Summary contains a Projection Status and key numbers from the end of the Final Year of the projection.
-The Final Year occurs at the earlier of 50 years from now or when the surviving spouse dies as specified in the Plan section.
-Net Estate Value, Account Balances any Principal Residence Equity and other Real Estate equity for the Final Year are shown.
-These can be displayed in final year dollars or current year dollars (also called Net Present Value or NPV) depending on your selection in the popup menu.
-The size of the amounts expressed in final year dollars may surprise you but bear in mind the compounding effects of inflation.
+The Projection Summary contains a Projection Status and key numbers from the end of the projection.
+The end of the projection occurs at the earlier of 50 years from now or when the surviving spouse dies as specified in the Plan section.
+Your Estate (value after tax), Accounts (balances) any Home Equity, other Real Estate equity and Estate Tax at the end of the projection are shown.
+These can be displayed in future year dollars or current year dollars (also called Net Present Value or NPV) depending on your selection in the popup menu.
+The size of the amounts in future year dollars may surprise you but bear in mind the compounding effects of inflation.
 50 years ago in the 1970's the average house price was $30,000.

 The Projection Status is based on values you have entered and assumptions made by the spreadsheet.
 Always obtain independent financial advice.
 It will contain one of the following: